VVargaOI/safeguard-sessions-plugin-azure-ad/README.md

 ## Grant flow

-Azure AD for SPS plugin utilizes the [Device code flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow).
-For further design details see [OAuth 2.0 device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code).
+Azure AD for SPS plugin utilizes either the [Device code flow](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet/wiki/Device-Code-Flow) or the [Username and password (ROPC) authentication](https://learn.microsoft.com/en-us/entra/msal/dotnet/acquiring-tokens/desktop-mobile/username-password-authentication).
+For further design details see [OAuth 2.0 device authorization grant flow](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-device-code) or [OAuth 2.0 Resource Owner Password Credentials](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth-ropc).
+WARNING: In case of ROPC authentication, if users need to use multi-factor authentication (MFA) to log in to the application, they will be blocked instead by Entra ID.
+Therefore, it is not suggested to use the ROPC authentication alone, this plugin is rather a sample which should be merged with one of the applicable MFA plugins.
+NOTE: When the credentials are injected from SPP in a session-initiated connection, using the AA plugin as the only gateway authentication method is supported until SPS 7.0 only.
+On versions 7.1-7.4 the AA plugin can be used for MFA only on the top of the built-in authentcation methods of SPS.

 ## Pre-requisites